 If you want to reduce your exposure to radiofrequency energy from your mobile, it’s easy to do.

-- Use one of the newer XT or 3G (UMTS) technology phones.
-These generally transmit at much lower power than other phones.
+- Use a 3G or 4G phone.
+These generally transmit at much lower power than 2G phones.

 - Use a hands-free kit or speaker-phone.
 Tests of hands-free kits have found that they reduce exposures to the head by up to 98 percent.
 To reduce exposure to all parts of the body, place the phone away from your body when making a call.